hos-b/cpp-ref/README.md

 this declares a function called myfunction, which takes one argument of type char and returns a value of type double.
 If this function throws an exception of some type other than int, the function calls ```std::unexpected``` instead of looking for a handler or calling ```std::terminate```. if this throw specifier is left empty with no type, this means that ```std::unexpected``` is called for any exception.
 Functions with no throw specifier (regular functions) never call ```std::unexpected```, but follow the normal path of looking for their exception handler.

 ### 7.2. standard exceptions
 the C++ Standard library provides a base class specifically designed to declare objects to be thrown as exceptions.
 It is called `std::exception` and is defined in the `<exception>` header.
-This class has a virtual member function called what that returns a null-terminated character sequence (of type char *) and that can be overwritten in derived classes to contain some sort of description of the exception.
+This class has a virtual member function called what that returns a null-terminated character sequence (of type char *) and that can be overridden in derived classes to contain some sort of description of the exception.
 ```cpp
 #include <exception>
 class myexception: public std::exception